 As we transition to more effective means of waste mitigation ad reuse, other short-term options beginning to emerge, material recovery facilities are expanding operations, upgrading equipment, and adding workers to improve sorting and reduce contamination so that the materials are acceptable to more discerning buyers.
 This process adds costs and is highly dependent on higher market prices for waste material.

 Additionally, to force change, some jurisdictions are planning to tax manufacturers and charge consumers environmental levies to curb the problem.
-These actions are punitive and will not change behaviours or achieve the desired outcomes.
+These actions are punitive and will not change behaviors or achieve the desired outcomes.

 We need to stop looking at recycling as a primary solution to our waste problem,

-A focus on recycling also shifts the burden to consumers, while ignoring other avenues of sustainability, such as design, material handling, production and re-use.
+A focus on recycling also shifts the burden to consumers, while ignoring other avenues of sustainability, such as design, material handling, production, and re-use.

 The transformational question before policymakers is ‘who should be responsible?’
-Should we allow manufacturers’ want to maintain the status quo because they profit from continuing to buy cheap virgin materials with no disposal obligations and downloading the cost to the end user or taxpayer?
+Should we allow manufacturers’ want to maintain the status quo because they profit from continuing to buy cheap virgin materials with no disposal obligations and downloading the cost to the end-user or taxpayer?
 The costs of reuse and repurpose should be distributed across the participant supply chain to be effective and economical.

 In the recycling industry, strong markets remain for many goods, such as paper, cardboard, and aluminum.
-But there’s a growing volume of plastics, mixed plastics, contaminated mixed waste material, construction material and other valuable waste.
+But there’s a growing volume of plastics, mixed plastics, contaminated mixed waste material, construction material, and other valuable waste.
 The issue is we have no standard mechanisms for evaluating excess material and excess material quality.
 This is changing, as we at ResultantGroup are in the process of validating and testing excess material valuation models across the supply and participant chain. to encourage and enable monetization of excess material (Resultantgroup.com).

 The recycling crisis triggered by China’s ban has an upside, we are now forced to design reuse and repurpose into our products at conception.
-What happens to material that is at don of life? is it recycled or sent to landfills?
+What happens to material that is at the don of life? is it recycled or sent to landfills?
 What percentage is really recycled?